Friday 5 and Saturday 6 April 2019 from 9:30 am to 5:00 pm. Registration is now open

 Monash University Law Chambers, 555 Lonsdale Street, Melbourne.

-21 hours, composed of 14 hours of face-to-face sessions split over two days, and 7 hours of self-study activities.
+14 hours of face-to-face sessions split over two days.

-Upon successful completion of the course, participants will earn 60 PD points towards revalidation (Section 3.5 of NAATI Revalidation logbook)
+Upon completion of the course, participants will be eligible to claim up to 40 PD points towards recertification (Section 1.2 of the NAATI Recertification Professional Development Catalogue)

 About the course: